SOCL2022/HaDeX/README.md

 * [Azure OpenAI Service](https://learn.microsoft.com/azure/cognitive-services/openai/overview)

 ### Note
 >Note: The PDF documents used in this demo contain information generated using a language model (Azure OpenAI Service).
-The information contained in these documents is only for demonstration purposes and does not reflect the opinions or beliefs
+The information contained in these documents is only for demonstration purposes and does not reflect the opinions or beliefs of Microsoft.
+Microsoft makes no representations or warranties of any kind, express or implied, abo